Sweden says it intercepted Russian drone during visit by French aircraft carrier

 “This system showed it is robust, and this event had no impact on the activity of the aircraft carrier battle group,” Vernet said.

-French Foreign Minister Jean-Noël Barrot, who also visited the Charles de Gaulle, emphasized that the security of the aircraft carrier wasn't threatened.
+French Foreign Minister Jean-Noël Barrot, who visited the Charles de Gaulle along with Kristersson, emphasized that the security of the aircraft carrier wasn't threatened.

 "If indeed ... there is a potential Russian origin for this incident, it would be a ridiculous provocation," he said.
 He said that he had no information of his own on the source of the drone.